VEuPathDB/tomcat-instance-framework/docs/install_nonroot.md

 ### Conclusion

-Hopefully you now have a working Tomcat Instance Framework in which you can deploy your web applications.
+Hopefully you now have a working Tomcat Instance Framework in which you can deploy your web applications using a context descriptor file simliar to the way you deployed the sample webapp.

 If you are satisfied with your installation, you may delete the `tomcat-instance-framework-master` source directory; it is no longer needed.